pyvista/pyvista/doc/getting-started/why.rst

 In :func:`pyvista.read`, PyVista automatically determines the correct file reader based on the file extension and returns a DataSet object.
-This dataset object contains all the methods that are available to a :class:`pyvista.PolyData` class, including the :func:`pyvista.plot` method, allowing you to instantly generate a plot of the mesh.
+This dataset object contains all the methods that are available to a :class:`pyvista.PolyData` class, including the :func:`plot
+<pyvista.plot>` method, allowing you to instantly generate a plot of
+the mesh.
 Garbage collection is taken care of automatically and the renderer is cleaned up after the user closes the plotting window.

 For more details comparing the two APIs, please see :ref:`pyvista_data_model` and :ref:`pyvista_to_vtk_docs`.